15 September 2021. 1pm AEST. UNLOCKED to all subscribers, this month only.

 Perspectives on what went wrong.

-The Mandarin‘s Chris Johnson will be joined by Virginia Haussegger, Journalist, writer and passionate women’s advocate, Ian McPhedran, Australian author and former defence writer, and Professor Amin Saikal AM FASSA, Adjunct Professor of Social Sciences at the University of Western Australia, former Director of the Centre for Arab and Islamic Studies and Distinguished Professor of Political Science at the Australian National University.
+I was joined by Virginia Haussegger, journalist, writer and passionate women’s advocate, Ian McPhedran, Australian author and former defence writer, and Professor Amin Saikal AM FASSA, Adjunct Professor of Social Sciences at the University of Western Australia, former Director of the Centre for Arab and Islamic Studies and Distinguished Professor of Political Science at the Australian National University.

 The response was decisive, but was it right?
 Many deaths later, the Taliban are back in charge and things look bleak.
 Where did it go wrong and what new policies should now be considered?

 Virginia Haussegger is a passionate women’s advocate and communication specialist.
 She is also an award-winning television journalist, writer and commentator, whose extensive media career spans more than 30 years.

 Ian McPhedran is an Australian author, former defence writer and Walkley Award winning journalist.
 Ian made six trips to Afghanistan between 2002 and 2013 as a war reporter, and has published 8 books over his career.
 His most recent book is Where Soldiers Lie: The Quest to Find Australia’s Missing War Dead.

 Amin Saikal AM, FASSA is an Adjunct Professor of Social Sciences at the University of Western Australia, and author of ‘Modern Afghanistan: A History of Struggle and Survival’.
 His latest book is ‘Iran Rising: The Survival and Future of the Islamic Republic’ (Princeton University Press, 2021).